Notes

 “Does this mean I don’t have to pay?”

-He doesn’t know anything about any killings, or body snatching, or Manx’s other crimes (save for tax evasion–Manx often ranted about taxation.)
+He doesn’t know about killings, or body snatching, or Manx’s other crimes (save for tax evasion–Manx often ranted about taxation.)
 He knows Dieter has a head injury, works for Manx, and doesn’t smoke.
 He’s only ever been to the second floor, and only to smoke.

-The mouse leaves without issue, if pestered, and be promptly and calmly arrested if he leaves the front way.
-If told there are police outside, he exits the back garden way, squeezing through the gaps in the leaded-glass door (1.4.3) on floor 1 to be eaten by the pelican.
+Mint leaves without issue, if hassled or convinced.
+If he leaves by the front way, he is promptly arrested.
+If warned of the police, he exits through the back garden, squeezing through the gaps in the leaded-glass door 1.4.3 | crate closet and is eaten by the pelican.

 Topic: Drugs, botany, etc.